Laws of the Kingdom of the West

 Grants of Arms may be offered to the Great Officers of State or to other officers of the Crown

 for conscientious execution of their duties while in office.
 The Crown may also offer Grants of

 Arms to any individual whose great, unremitting, and excellent service is of equivalent value to

 Section 5 - The Western Lily

-Membership in this Order will carry with it an Award of Arms, and members shall stand in precedence with holders of Leaves of Achievement.
+Order of the Western Lily shall stand in precedence with holders of Leaves of Achievement,

 Section 6 - Leaves of Achievement

 Leaves of Achievement shall be bestowed upon those the Crown wishes to honor.
 If the recipient

 is not an armiger, they shall also receive an Award of Arms.
 Members of the Orders of Leaves of